 Smoked duck breasts are considered a delicacy in numerous European countries.
-The cure mixture used here contains many flavourful seasonings.
+The cure mixture we have used here contains many flavourful seasonings.
 The duck, or the duck breasts, will be very tender, and the meat will be perfectly seasoned.
 The naturally dark meat of the duck will become an unbelievable maroon color in the finished product.
 The meat will titillate the eyes as well as the taste buds.

 The Cure and Seasoning for 5 LBS.
 (2.25 KG) of Duck